 Key Focus Areas for Accelerating Growth

 There’s not a sales leader out there who isn’t trying to accelerate growth.
-Even if you are working at a company that’s killing it in the marketplace, there’s a moment where that growth will stall and perhaps decline.
-How can you work to ensure that you are able to maintain your growth rate over time?
+Even if you are working at a company that is driving record numbers, you're likely focused on ensuring you can scale that growth and avoid stalls.
+How do successful leaders ensure that they are able to maintain their company's growth rate over time?

-Enable the execution of the business strategy at the point of sale.
+Enable Execution of the Business Strategy at the Point of Sale

-Too often companies spend thousands on brand strategies, go-to-market analyses, or even off-the-shelf sales training without really thinking through how to apply those initiatives to the customer-facing teams, equipping them to be successful at the buyer-level.
-Get your strategy out of the board room and bring it down to the bull pen.
-How are you equipping your teams to be successful at the moment of truth – in front of the customer?
+Too often companies spend thousands on brand strategies, go-to-market analyses, or even off-the-shelf sales training without really thinking through how to apply those initiatives to the customer-facing teams, equipping them to be successful at the buyer level.
+Get your strategy out of the board room and bring it down to the bullpen.
+Equip your teams to be successful at the moment of truth – in front of the customer.

 Think of that enablement in two critical areas:

-Each of these areas has to work like a well-oiled machine.
+Each of these areas have to work like a well-oiled machine.
 You need to build repeatability, predictability and consistency.
-Here are some key focus areas that will build that agility in your sales organization.
+Here are three key focus areas that will build that agility and resilience in your sales organization.

 We beat the value and differentiation drum a lot in our content.
-If your sales team doesn’t have a good understanding of the following questions, you will never be able to accelerate growth:
+If your sales team doesn’t have solid answers to the following four questions, accelerating growth will be challenging:

 - What are the problems you solve for your customers?